Page

 The right mixture works

-The amendment of the Fertilizer Ordinance has imposed restrictions on the use of fertilizers containing nitrogen and phosphorus.
+To protect the environment, the use of fertilizers containing nitrogen and phosphorus should be reduced.
 Therefore, these nutrients must be utilized as efficiently as possible.
 The "struvite effect" provides assistance in this respect.
 Here we explain what this is all about and what benefits it brings.

 The struvite effect